pdfcrowd/pdfcrowd-nodejs/README.md

      Pdfcrowd.convertHtml(html, callbacks [,options])

-Convert raw HTML code to PDF.
+Converts raw HTML code to PDF.

      Pdfcrowd.convertURI(url, callbacks [,options])

-Convert a web page to PDF.
+Converts a web page to PDF.
 The *url* argument must start with http:// or https://.

      Pdfcrowd.convertFile(fname, callbacks [,options])

-Convert a local HTML file to PDF.
+Converts a local HTML file to PDF.

 Common arguments:

-* The *callbacks* argument is an object that should define the following methods
+* The *callbacks* argument is an object that should define the following methods:

         pdf(readableStream)
   Called when the PDF [stream](http://nodejs.org/docs/latest/api/streams.html#readable_Stream) becomes available.